heatherpiper/amsTOURdam-final_capstone/README.md

 # City Tour Application - Final Capstone Project for Tech Elevator

-## amsTOURdam - Discover YOUR Amsterdam today

-amsTOURdam is an application that allows users to create custom itineraries from a curated list of experiences and activities within the city of Amsterdam.
+**amsTOURdam** is an application that allows users to create custom itineraries from a curated list of experiences and activities within the city of Amsterdam.

 Users can search and browse a database of landmarks, drag landmark cards into and out of itineraries for easy editing, build custom color-coded routes, and upload photos of their travels.